isomerpages/moe-chungchenghighyis/_academic-development/Department/Information Communication Technology.md

 ![](/images/111.jpg)

 The core of the ICT framework is to empower our students to be future-ready and responsible digital learners.
-Through effective use of e-Pedagogy, students will be able to acquire digital skills across four components, 'Find, Think, Apply and Create _(adapted from National Digital Literacy Programme)_.
+Through effective use of e-Pedagogy, students will be able to acquire digital skills across four components, 'Find, Think, Apply and Create&nbsp;_(adapted from National Digital Literacy Programme)_.
 This is complemented by professional development of teachers and supportive learning environment for everyone.

 ### e-Pedagogy